-We care for a range of conditions including specialised red cell disorders and haemato-oncology level 2 services, with the exception of haemophilia and bone marrow/peripheral blood transplantation (levels 3 and 4).
+We care for the full range of haematological conditions, including specialised red cell disorders and haemato-oncology level two services,with the exception of haemophilia and highly intensive chemotherapy regimens, for example, for acute leukaemia and bone marrow/peripheral blood transplantation.

 What we offer

-The department is well recognised for its expertise in sickle cell disease and thalassaemia.
+The department is recognised for its expertise in managing sickle cell disease and thalassaemia.
 Transition clinics for teenagers take place on the first Tuesday of every month.
 On other Tuesdays there is an adult red cell clinic.
-There is a weekly evening clinic.
+There is a weekly evening clinic, to minimise disruption for those in full-time employment or education.
+The team offers a full specialist service to patients from a wide geographical area and supports NHS providers in Hertfordshire, Cambridgeshire and East of England.

-The George Marsh Centre for sickle cell and thalassemia, at St Ann’s Hospital, provides antenatal counselling for haemoglobinopathies.
+The nursing team at the George Marsh Centre for sickle cell and thalassaemia at St Ann’s Hospital provide antenatal counselling for haemoglobinopathies for patients who live in Barnet, Enfield and Haringey.It also manages new-born screening results.

-Patients with haematological malignancies are seen in designated clinics for the diagnosis and management of leukaemia / myeloproliferative neoplasm (Dr Luckit), lymphoma (Dr Mohamedbhai) and myeloma (Dr Rabin).
-These patients are supported by a haemato-oncology clinical nurse specialist, as well as a part-time research nurse.
+Patients with haematological malignancies are seen in designated clinics for the diagnosis and management of lymphoma and myeloma.
+The myeloma and lymphoma lead consultants are joint appointments with UCLH.
+Their patients are supported by a haemato-oncology clinical nurse specialist, as well as a part-time research nurse.

-In addition there are clinics for patients with benign haematological disorders.
+In addition there are general clinics for patients with benign haematological disorders.

 Dr Sajir Mohamedbhai – consultant haematologist